Meeting of Code Administration Managers and Practitioners for 2025

 Since similar cases continued to occur even after the issuance of the notice in 2023 and the request for reemphasis at the plenary session in 2024, we reminded the member companies that even in cases caused by the negligence of the outsourcing company, the outsourcing company cannot escape responsibility and to take necessary actions (thorough understanding, inspection, etc.) to the relevant departments both inside and outside of the company.
 The revised policy includes the following points.

-Mr. Masato Wakai, Chairperson of the Pharmaceutical Association of Japan Code and Compliance Promotion Committee, explained about the Pharmaceutical Association of Japan Code of Practice (hereinafter referred to as the "Pharmaceutical Association of Japan Code") revised in May 2025 as follows
+Mr. Masato Wakai, Chairperson of the JPMA Code Compliance Committee, explained about the JPMA Code of Practice, which was revised in May 2025.

 1. Key Points of the Revision